glados-egg/glados/README.md

 Chess game is just the basic strategy game with simple 'AI' moves.
 A mini-game for fun whether you win or lose, just like 'help game' says.

-GLobal Thermonuclear Warfare game can't be won.
+Global Thermonuclear Warfare game can't be won.
 A mini-game just for fun, just like 'help game' says..

 Pacman game was never built, just like 'help game' says.